SapitoSucio/froggo-guides/docs/script_commands.md

 \***areawarp** "**<from map name\>**",**<x1\>**,**<y1\>**,**<x2\>**,**<y2\>**,"**<to map name\>**",**<x3\>**,**<y3\>**{,**<x4\>**,**<y4\>**};

-This command is similar to 'warp', however, it will not refer to the invoking character, but instead, all characters within a specified area, defined by the x1/y1-x2/y2 square, will be warped.
+This command is similar to `warp`, however, it will not refer to the invoking character, but instead, all characters within a specified area, defined by the x1/y1-x2/y2 square, will be warped.
 Nobody outside the area will be affected, including the activating character, if they are outside the area.